Seagate/cortx/doc/community-build/Generate-Cortx-Build-Stack.md

    **Note:** This process takes some time to complete building the CORTX packages during `/var/artifacts/0 /` execution phase.

-6. Run the following command to generate the ISO for each component:
+5. Run the following command to generate the ISO for each component:

    ```
    docker run --rm -v /var/artifacts:/var/artifacts -v /root/cortx:/cortx-workspace ghcr.io/seagate/cortx-build:centos-7.9.2009 make iso_generation
    ```

-7. The CORTX build is generated in the directory created at step 3.
+6. The CORTX build is generated in the directory created at step 3.
 To view the generated build, run:

     ```
     ll /var/artifacts/0
     ```

-## Compile and Build CORTX Stack as per Individual component
+## (Optional) Compile and Build CORTX Stack as per Individual component

-8. Run to view each component targets:
+7. Run to view each component targets:
     ```
     docker run ghcr.io/seagate/cortx-build:centos-7.9.2009 make help
     ```